-At The Woodlands we’re committed to living an eco-friendly lifestyle.
+At Rosetti we’re committed to living an eco-friendly lifestyle.
 The average person generates about 4.6 pounds of trash per day, which includes plastic packaging, food waste, Ziplock bags, and so much more.
 When you begin to pay attention to how much waste your generating, the result can be shocking.With a few simple changes, eco-friendly living can become your new normal.
 With these tips you can feel good about your lifestyle while helping to build a sustainable Earth!

 Eco Friendly Living